Dragons’ Den: Series 14, Episode 10

 After discussing the offer, Klemt and Sark asked if Jones would be willing to drop to 15% equity.
 He wouldn’t reduce his equity, even after they raised it to 20%.
 The entrepreneurs decided to accept his offer.

 Start-up business lesson: Although the pair had to give up over three times more equity than they’d planned, Klemt and Sark knew that Jones’s network could offer them the route to market they needed and additional value in the long run.
-Learn more about equity finance and managing shareholder expectations here.

 Unfortunately the investment in LUPO has since fallen through.
 A day after the show aired, Jones Tweeted: “My investment with LUPO didn’t go through as some issues arose during due diligence.
 I still wish Raj all the best in the future.”